hmslima/sambahsacompletegrammar/sambahsa-en.md

 they are related to some substantive used before, in the case of the sentence (1) it's “horse” and in the sentence (2) it's “daughter”.

-The “that”s of the sentences (3) and (4) are integrant conjunctions, because they start a new sentence.
+The “that”s of the sentences (3) and (4) are subordinating conjunctions, because they start a new sentence.

-Perhaps you already know the relative pronouns, because they are in that list of cases of declination, only pay attention about what case to use, because the “that” of the sentence (1) is a direct object (of the verb “bought”) while the “that” of the sentence (2) is a subject.
+Perhaps you already know the relative pronouns, because they are in that list of cases of declension, only pay attention about what case to use, because the “that” of the sentence (1) is a direct object (of the verb “bought”) while the “that” of the sentence (2) is a subject.